bzeller/atlaspack/README.md

 switch those out.
 One example Backend is provided which is using ImageMagick++ to implement the image processing.

+The implementation makes use of the lightmap packing algorithm that can be found at http://blackpawn.com/texts/lightmaps/default.html but in addition automatically calculates the texture size by first starting with a texture size of 1000x1000 and increasing that by 100x100 until it finds a matching rectangle.
+Then it will shrink the area size by 1x1 pixel until the area can not take in all pictures anymore.

 In order to speed up image processing and creation of the image, libatlaspack is using concurrent tasks, the JobQueue is a reuseable template class that can run any callable inside a seperate thread, returning the result as a std::future.